 LMDC and the September 11th Fund have structured the campaign to capitalize on public participation and input at the community organization level.
-LMDC and the September 11th Fund will select one or more consultant teams that will each include at least one Chinatown based community organization and one or more firms with a proven record of experience and achievement in tourism development, as well as large scale outreach initiatives.
+LMDC and the September 11th Fund will select one or more consultant teams that will include at least one Chinatown based community organization and one or more firms with a proven record of experience and achievement in tourism development, as well as large scale outreach initiatives.
 The selected team(s) will assist LMDC and the September 11th Fund to develop the framework for, and then implement, a sustainable tourism and marketing campaign.
 The selection of the team(s) is the subject of a pending Request for Proposals (RFP), available on the LMDC website (www.RenewNYC.com), which seeks services to:

-- 1. Identify existing short and long term factors impairing or impeding tourism in Chinatown, - 2.
-Propose solutions to both real and perceived challenges to attracting more visitors to the Chinatown area, - 3.
-Develop new, innovative, and effective ways to attract visitors to Chinatown, including New York City residents and workers, domestic and international tourists, and business travelers, and - 4.
-Identify current tourism and marketing initiatives and methods to improve upon them.
+- 1. Identify existing short and long term factors impairing or impeding tourism in Chinatown; - 2.
+Propose solutions to both real and perceived challenges to attracting more visitors to the Chinatown area; - 3.
+Develop new, innovative, and effective ways to attract visitors to Chinatown, including New York City residents and workers, domestic and international tourists, and business travelers: - 4.
+Identify current tourism and marketing initiatives and methods to improve upon them; and - 5.
+Enhance the Chinatown community's ability to support tourism through technical assistance to businesses and tourism infrastructure.

-The tourism and marketing campaign will commence in late fall 2003 after the selection of a team, through LMDC's RFP process, by LMDC and the September 11th Fund and the incorporation of public comment received in response to this draft partial action plan.
+The tourism and marketing campaign will commence after selection of the team(s), through LMDC's RFP process, by LMDC and the September 11th Fund and the incorporation of public comment received in response to this partial action plan.
 Criteria for selecting the team(s) will include, but not be limited to:

-- 1. Approaches in methodology with respect to the anticipated scope of services that demonstrate maximum comprehension of the community and the ability to provide such services to LMDC and the September 11th Fund. - 2.
-Experience of teams and employees to be assigned to the project in general, and in particular, experience both with the Lower Manhattan Chinatown community, if any, and with providing large scale tourism and marketing initiatives to municipalities, economic development organizations, governmental entities, or other Chinatown communities. - 3.
-Innovative or outstanding work by the team that demonstrates unique qualifications to provide tourism and marketing services for the Lower Manhattan Chinatown community. - 4.
-Ability to establish rapport and confidence with the Chinatown community. - 5.
+- 1. Approaches in methodology with respect to the anticipated scope of services that demonstrate maximum comprehension of the community and the ability to provide such services to LMDC and the September 11th Fund; - 2.
+Experience of firm(s) and employees to be assigned to the project in general, and in particular, experience both with the Lower Manhattan Chinatown community, if any, and with providing large scale tourism and marketing initiatives to municipalities, economic development organizations, governmental entities, or other Chinatown communities; - 3.
+Innovative or outstanding work by the team that demonstrates unique qualifications to provide tourism and marketing services for the Lower Manhattan Chinatown community; - 4.
+Ability to establish rapport and confidence with the Chinatown community; and - 5.
 Projected cost of services.

-LMDC and the September 11th Fund are not seeking approaches that are one-time event driven, but rather, comprehensive efforts that propose projects, programs, and community participation that will help to sustain a steady flow of tourists, NYC residents and workers, and the surrounding community to Chinatown.
+LMDC and the September 11th Fund are not seeking approaches that are one-time event driven, but rather, comprehensive efforts that propose projects, programs, and community participation that will help sustain a steady flow of tourists and NYC residents and workers to Chinatown.
 The implementation timeframe will depend upon a variety of factors including complexity of proposed solutions and duration of the project.